domestic violence was taken into account

 The issue then arises; Should the conduct of the parties during the marriage be relevant when determining property interests?

-Until recently, violence and its effects within the family has been downplayed or even ignored in divorce proceedings.
+Until recently, violence and its effects on the family have been downplayed or even ignored in divorce proceedings.

 But there is a growing argument that violence should be acknowledged by the Court in exceptional circumstances.